Classification of SNC-algebras in dimension five: Acknowledgements

 \section{Acknowledgements}

-I would like to express my sincere gratitude to everyone who contributed to this research.
-In particular, I am deeply grateful to Professor Tanaka for her guidance throughout this study.
+The author would like to express sincere gratitude to all those who contributed to this research.
+In particular, the author is deeply grateful to Professor Makiko Sumi Tanaka for her guidance and support throughout this study.